LIMLabSWC/_design_files/np_calibration_files/README.md

 ## How to Use

-Copy the **per-serial folders*- into the directory where your acquisition software expects them:
+Copy the **per-serial folders** into the directory where your acquisition software expects them:

 - **Open Ephys (PXI plugin)**